April 2019 Update:

 When one combines these sentiments one should conclude that in general terms it is Leo (the straight, fixed, diurnal sign) that is the most fortunate rising sign to elect with by day.
 Similarly, Scorpio (the straight, fixed, nocturnal sign) is the most fortunate rising sign to elect with by night.
 This holds for those electing from the northern hemisphere.
 The straight signs become crooked and vice-versa when in the southern hemisphere.
 Therefore, take the opposite signs as those mentioned in this section if you are practicing in the southern hemisphere.

 Libra, Scorpio, Sagittarius, and Aquarius by day, or Taurus, Cancer, Leo, and Virgo by night, can give you two out of three.
 Aries, Taurus, Gemini, Cancer, and Virgo by day or Libra, Sagittarius, Capricorn, Aquarius, Pisces by night give only one of the three indications.
 By this logic it is generally unwise to elect with Capricorn or Pisces by day and Aries or Gemini by night.
 They give none of the three indications, and would greatly encourage instability.
-This is especially so for Pisces and Aries due to their very short ascensional times (most crooked signs).
-For the most part, this doctrine seems to have been lost, especially the part most emphasized by Dorotheus, that of the straight and crooked signs.
+Note that Pisces and Aries also have the shortest ascensional times (most crooked signs)

 The bulk of material on the Moon is in Chapter 6 (Ch.
 5 in Pingree).
 Interestingly, a passage at the end of Chapter 6 provides a different perspective than typical.
 I quote Pingree’s (2005) English translation: